jonathanberthias/cvxpy-translation/README.md

-# CVXPY x GUROBI
+# CVXPY translation

-This small library provides an alternative way to solve CVXPY problems with Gurobi.
+This small library provides an alternative way to solve CVXPY problems by building solver's native models.
+It currently supports Gurobi.

 ## Usage